-We always offer Bachelor and Master's theses in our research areas learning technologies and didactics of computer science.
-You can either apply for one of the open theses directly to the named contact person or outline your own idea with reference to our research and specifically dissertation projects.
-In this case, please contact the employees directly.
+We always offer Bachelor and Master's theses in our research areas learning technologies and didactics of computer science (resp. computing education research).
+You can either apply for one of the open theses directly to the named contact person or outline your own idea with a clear reference to our research and specifically dissertation projects.
+In this case, please contact the research staff associated with the project(s) directly.

 After a first meeting with your advisors you will write a proposal of two to three pages.
 It states the motivation for the thesis, draws connections to existing research, gives a rough overview of the state of the art and relevant literature on your research question(s) as well as a work schedule.
 This proposal will be presented in the monthly student colloquium.
 After that, the thesis will be officially registered.

 Usually, there will be regular meetings with your advisors and often other students working on similar subjects.
 After submitting your thesis you will present your results in the student colloquium and discuss them with the researchers of the research group.
 Your final thesis will be published as Open Access in RWTH publications.

 Additional information on how to plan and coordinate your thesis can be found here.

 If you are now interested in writing your thesis at our research group, please take a look at the dissertation projects and our research topics to find out what you are interested in and contact the respective staff member directly.
 In your inquiry you should try to answer the following questions directly:

 - What is your name and what do you study?

 - Which courses have you attended during your studies (if applicable, which relevant elective courses that justify your interest)?